-Santorini is hot in the summer, but it's a dry heat--and there are many beaches waiting to help you dissipate that heat.
+Santorini's climate is hot in the summer, but it's a dry heat--and there are many beaches waiting to help you dissipate that heat.
 In fact, Santorini is only one of two places in Europe to be classified as having a desert climate.
 Spring and fall is the best time to travel, but folks flock to the island in summer.
-For historic climate charts for travel planning, see: Santorini Climate and Weather.

 The Archaeology of Santorini

 Besides the Museum in Akrotiri, the two major archaeological sites on Santorini are Ancient Akrotiri and Ancient Thira.
 Ancient Akrotiri is sometimes called the "Minoan Pompeii" because of the huge volcanic eruption of 1450 bc.
 In Akrotiri, the people seemed to have escaped; no human remains have been discovered by archaeologists.

 Ancient Thira is high above the popular beaches of Kamari and Perissa.
 The town was occupied by the Dorians in the 9th-century bc.